Ddystopia/rfcs/text/0000-forget-marker-trait.md

 ## What does `!Forget` mean?
 [what-not-forget-mean]: #what-not-forget-mean

 If any resources are borrowed by some type `T: !Forget`, they will remain borrowed until `T` is dropped.
-See a more precise description in [#reference-level-explanation].
+See a more precise description in [#reference-level-explanation](#reference-level-explanation).

 ```rust
 let mut resource = [0u8; 1024];